 - Course name

 - Course number (can be found at http://www.law.du.edu/index.php/registrar/class-schedules)

 - Assignment, materials, and/or book(s) required

 - To confirm that your assignment has been posted for student access, check this page: http://www.law.du.edu/forms/registrar/advance-assignments/

 - If you would like to research current books available, you can access the publisher web sites listed below.
-If you find a book title that you would like to have ordered for you, please contact Caryl.
-She is the law school’s publisher liaison.
+If you find a book title that you would like to have ordered for you, please contact the faculty support staff team.